Quick Answer

 This is where design philosophy matters.

 A static QR code that points directly to Instagram does not collect data.
 It does not track scans.
 It does not build a user profile.
-No data collected means no surprises for your guests, which enhances trust in your business’s commitment to ethical standards.
-For many small businesses, this aligns better with how they want to operate.
+No data collected means no surprises for your guests.
+For many small businesses, that fits how they want to operate.

 Trust is not built by collecting more data.
 It is built by behaving predictably and respectfully.